A System F accounting for scalars

 \subsubsection{Lemmas about types}

-The lemmas in this sub-subsection are statements about the properties of the types themselves, \emph{i.e.\ }their equivalences.
+The lemmas in this section are statements about the properties of the types themselves, \ie~the type equivalence relation.

-It is not so hard to see that every type is equivalent to a scalar multiplied by a unit type (\emph{i.e.\ }a type in $\U$).
-A type in $\U$ can of course always be multiplied by $1$.
+It is not so hard to see that every type is equivalent to unit type multiplied by a scalar.
+A unit type itself can of course always be multiplied by $1$.